-- SRF do not change ranking or scores in any substantial way when added to RA model. - Says dual eligibility and ASPE SES index were tested but not included in specs because there was a suggestion that patient-level adjustment alone would adjust for quality differences between hospital.
-It says that because CMS adjusts at the program level that is sufficient, but CMS does not adjust at the program level it adjusts for payment purposes and not for measurement and public reporting purposes through the hospital star ratings. - No concerns - The AHRQ SES Index Score was used capture risk. - Yes - Risk adjustment strategy was included in the measure.
-SRFs were analyzed at the patient and hospital level by reviewing for dual eligible status and AHRQ SES index - See the above comments.
-I am not sure that limiting readmissions to patients older than 65 provides the best metric for heart failure readmissions.
-This should be tested by comparing a younger population who had readmissions for CHF.
+- C stat 0.655 model has some but not substantial differentiation. - Says dual eligibility and ASPE SES index were tested but not included in specs because there was a suggestion that patient-level adjustment alone would adjust for quality differences between hospital.
+It says that because CMS adjusts at the program level that is sufficient, but CMS does not adjust at the program level it adjusts for payment purposes and not for measurement and public reporting purposes through the hospital starratings. - No concerns - Conceptual relationship with potential social risk but limited as they only use the index data - Yes - Social risk factors were analyzed but not included in the measure.
+The developers cited that adjusting for SRF would obscure a signal of hospital quality - Patients younger than Medicare age are not included in this metric.
+It is likely that this metric indicates a higher risk group for readmissions compared to patients who are not Medicare age.